nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

   </tr>
 </table>

-Fixed to the value `completed` for all CareConnect profiles.
+Fixed to the value `completed` for all Care Connect profiles.

 ### notGiven